 The YMS BG current $J_{\text{YMS}}(\pmb{1}|\pmb{2}|\cdots|\pmb{m};\mathsf{G})$ can be calculated by the perturbiner method\footnote{In this paper, we always choose the Feynman gauge for YMS currents.} \cite{Mizera:2018jbh,Chen:2023bji}.
-In particular, we denote the single-trace BG current as $J_{\text{YMS}}(1,\cdots,n-1)$, in which the particles of the ordered set $\{1,2,...,n-1\}$ can be either scalar or gluons, and the last particle $``n"$ is always fixed as a scalar and in general off-shell: $k_n^2\neq0$.
+In particular, we denote the single-trace BG current as $J_{\text{YMS}}(1,\cdots,n-1)$, in which the particles of the ordered set $\{1,2,...,n-1\}$ can be either scalar or gluons, and the last particle $``n"$ is always fixed as a scalar and in general off-shell: $k_n^2\neq0$, thus the current $J_{\text{YMS}}$ refers to a scalar.
 For simplicity, the color order involving only all scalars is chosen as an ordered subset of the ordered set $\{1,2,...,n-1\}$ and we will always omit this color order in our notation when considering the single-trace case.
 For example, for a color order involving all particles $\{1,2,3_g,4_g,5\}$, the scalar color order is $\{1,2,5\}$.

 The $J_{\text{YMS}}(1,\cdots,n-1)$ has the following expression

 and each $T_j$ ($i=1,...6$) in above equation is given by